zhaoliuUT/tuning/README.md

 ### Step 2.
 Clone the repository locally

-In your terminal, use ```git init``` to create a new git repository.
+In your terminal, in a directory of your choice, use ```git init``` to create a new git repository.
 Then clone this remote repository to your local:

 ```git clone https://github.com/zhaoliuUT/tuning.git```